pluginkollektiv/publish-confirm/README.md

 The message text in the publishing dialogue can be changed via PHP filter from a custom plugin or your theme’s functions.php:

 `add_filter(
 	'publish_confirm_message',
 	function( $msg ) {
 		return "You’re about to send this out into the world.\nHave you added a kitten pic?";
 	}
 );`

 ## Changelog ##
 ### 0.1 ###
 * standardized text domain to include a dash instead of an underscore
-* added filter to manage wich post types the plugin functionality will apply to
+* added filter to manage which post types the plugin functionality will apply to
 * updated author and contributors

 ### 0.0.6 / 22.04.2015 ###